kdave/btrfs-progs/Documentation/Source-repositories.rst

 There are:

 * main queue with patches for next development cycle (branch name *misc-next*)
-* queue with patches for current release cycle (the name has the version, eg *for-4.15* or *misc-4.15*).
+* queue with patches for current release cycle (the name has the version, e.g. *for-4.15* or *misc-4.15*).
-* topic branches, eg. from a patchset picked from mailinglist
+* topic branches, e.g. from a patchset picked from mailing list
-* snapshots of *for-next*, that contain all of the above (eg. for-next-20200512)
+* snapshots of *for-next*, that contain all of the above (e.g. for-next-20200512)

 Note that the branches get rebased.
 The base point for patches depend on the development phase.
 See [[Developer%27s_FAQ#Development_schedule]].